adrienrusso/TranslationAdditionBundle/README.md

 Inline edition require a translation updater.

-If you used the jms adapter don't forget to add at least one configuration:
+If you used [https://github.com/schmittjoh/JMSTranslationBundle] an adapter updater is available.
+Don't forget to add at least one configuration:

 ``` yaml
 leyer_translation_addition: